Attributing the Image with Right Keywords

 • wildlife – use this keyword for all images whose subjects can be related to wildlife (for example, birds, animals, and vegetation in their natural habitat).

 Attention!
-Here’s a little tip that will significantly simplify and speed up your work on attributing images.
+Here’s a little tip that can significantly simplify and speed up your work on attributing images.
 Always save keywords in the image file (EXIF/IPTC) directly in the graphics editor.

 Almost all graphic editors available on the market allow you to do this.